-- 2. PROVIDER shall have a written policy, and shall make all reasonable efforts to immediately notify the jurisdictional PSAP of the location from where the ambulance is responding. - 3.
-PROVIDER shall submit a monthly response time compliance report, utilizing CAD data, or until available, the S-SV PCR data form to AGENCY. - 4.
+- 2. PROVIDER shall submit to AGENCY a monthly response time compliance report, in a format agreed to by the parties no later than the 15th of the following month. - AGENCY will allow extended ambulance response times when ALS first responders are on scene and when patient care is not compromised. - 4.
 PROVIDER may request that AGENCY issue a written response time waiver for a period of time.
 PROVIDER shall submit any Response Waiver Request in writing to AGENCY within ten (10) days of the circumstances that form the basis of the Response Waiver Request.
 The Response Waiver Request shall be detailed and articulate specific reasons for the request.
 PROVIDER'S Response Waiver Request may be prospective or retrospective depending on the circumstances.
 AGENCY shall issue its written decision on the Response Waiver Request within ten (10) days of its submission by PROVIDER.
-AGENCY may grant or deny any Response Waiver Request at its sole discretion. - 5.
+AGENCY may grant or deny any Response Waiver Request at its sole discretion.
+AGENCY action may be appealed to the JPA Governing Board at the next regularly scheduled meeting upon proper notice to parties. - 5.
 The calculation of the ninety percent (90%) requirement shall be made on a monthly basis. - 6.
 PROVIDER shall always inform the PSAP of such alternate service movements, the back-up providers estimated time of arrival (ETA) to the emergency and responding location, immediately upon dispatch.

-- 7. If PROVIDER accepts mutual aid, PROVIDER shall assure that contractual response time requirements are met. - 8.
+- 7. If PROVIDER requests mutual aid, PROVIDER shall assure that contractual response time requirements are met. - 8.
 Within reasonable limits, PROVIDER agrees to provide automatic aid, back-up or mutual aid emergency ambulance services when requested by the AGENCY, an EMS Dispatch Center, a PSAP or by EMS providers from neighboring areas.
 PROVIDER shall ensure that response times are provided to AGENCY in PROVIDER'S monthly report. - 9.
 In the event that the monthly operations report indicates that PROVIDER has not met the 90% response time standard, PROVIDER shall prepare and submit, with the monthly operations report, a written plan which shall detail the corrective actions to be taken by PROVIDER to meet the response time standard, and the time frame for those corrective actions to occur. - 10.
-PROVIDER may enter into automatic aid agreements with adjacent provider with AGENCY as signator to the Agreement.
-The exclusive PROVIDER responsible for coverage of the effected area shall retain all rights and responsibilities for that exclusive area.
+PROVIDER may enter into automatic aid agreements with adjacent provider with AGENCY as signatory to the Agreement.
+The exclusive PROVIDER responsible for coverage of the affected area shall retain all rights and responsibilities for that exclusive area.
 When an automatic aid agreement exists, PROVIDER shall assure that contractual response time requirements are met. - 11.
 PROVIDER will submit a monthly report to AGENCY that will include data mutually agreed to by the parties, i.e., personnel changes, station relocation, etc.

-F. Disaster/Emergencies
+E. Disaster/Emergencies

-1. PROVIDER shall participate in countywide emergency disaster drills, affecting the Donner Summit area in Nevada County.
+PROVIDER shall participate in countywide emergency disaster drills, affecting the Penn Valley area in Nevada County, when the drill scheduled does not adversely affect operations.